SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 ### Laser game

-The game will be played on a grid.
-We will imagine having a laser beam that can be activated by the user.
-This will fire into the grid from a specific location.
-The laser beam will always fire from the bottom edge underneath the first column of cells (marked by the arrow in Figure *GameOne*).
-As the laser beam traverses inside our grid it can hit deflecting mirrors.
+A laser beam is activated from a source specific location.
+As the laser beam traverses the grid it can hit deflecting mirrors.
 These mirrors will divert the laser beam's direction as it travels.
 Ultimately the beam should hit a target location inside our grid.
-Once the laser is fired we will see how the cells guide the laser to a destination.

-The cells of our grid will either be blank, have a target (shown as a circle here) or a deflecting mirror.
-The mirrors may be oriented in either of two ways, leaning left or right.

 ![(a) Starting from its origin, the laser beam should reach the target. (b) Rotating a mirror changes the path of the laser beam](figures/Laser-2-Concept-MirrorRotation.png width=60&label=GameOne)

-Initial locations and orientations of the mirror cells will be randomly controlled by the game.
-In *GameOne*(a) the mirrors yield a correct result.
-However, the user has control over mirror rotation and position (to a certain amount).
-The user can click on a mirror cell and cause the mirror cell to rotate 90 degrees.
-This could alter the laser's direction as shown by Figure *GameOne*(b).
-When the laser hits a grid wall, its path ends.

-Since, initially, this is a solitaire game, it becomes more interesting to have the user manipulate the mirrors to find the longest possible path to the target.
+It becomes more interesting to have the user manipulate the mirrors to find the longest possible path to the target.

-The user may click on a mirror cell and cause it to slide one grid-cell in a vertical or horizontal direction.
-Note that a mirror cell cannot move through the grid walls nor through another mirror cell nor the target cell.
-In this way the user can adjust the mirror cells to get an intermediate result as shown by Figure *LongerPathOne*.

-%+Finding a longer path, first move, slide %mirror.>file://figures/2-LongerPath1-Slide.png|width=60|label=LongerPathOne+

-A further intermediate result is produced by rotating the mirror shown in Figure @*LongerPathTwo*@.

-%+Finding a longer path, second move, rotate %mirror.>file://figures/2-LongerPath2-Rotate.png|width=60|label=LongerPathTwo+

-%+Finding a longer path, last move, rotate %mirror.>file://figures/2-LongerPath3-Slide.png|width=60|label=LongerPathThree+

-As a last step, one more mirror is moved to get the laser back to the target cell as shown in Figure @*LongerPathThree*@.
-This time the path of the laser is longer than before.
-And of course, it was strictly a random coincidence that the initial cell configuration already provided a correct path for the laser.

 That's the general idea.
 We can add laser cell-path counters and other game instrumentation as we develop.

 ### Same game

 The goal of the game is to eliminate all the colored cells of the game.
-A group of connected cells of the same color are eliminated altogether.
+A group of connected cells of the same color are eliminated.
 When a column is empty, it is eliminated so that the two sides are touching each other.
-Figure *@same@* shows a same game.
+Figure *@same@* shows a same game instance.

 ![ SameGame: collapsing columns by removing one by one colored of the cell of the same color. ](figures/SameGame.png width=40&label=same)